 2. Completion of all Feinstein School of Education and Human Development admission requirements.

-3. Current teaching certificate.
+Standardized tests not required.

-4. Three reference forms with letters of recommendation.
+3. Three reference forms with letters of recommendation.

-5. Professional goals essay.

-6. A performance-based evaluation.
+4..
+A professional essay describing the candidate’s philosophy of teaching and commitment to the education and advocacy of multilingual students and communities

-7. Candidates in Bilingual Education Concentration must demonstrate proficiency in the appropriate world language.
+5. Candidates in Bilingual Education Concentration must demonstrate proficiency in the appropriate world language.

 Retention Requirements